Daniel 2: kingdoms in advance

 45 Forasmuch as thou sawest that the stone was cut out of the mountain without hands, and that it brake in pieces the iron, the brass, the clay, the silver, and the gold; the great God hath made known to the king what shall come to pass hereafter: and the dream is certain, and the interpretation thereof sure.

-Each portion of the image represents, in historical succession, the kingdoms (powers) that would be predominant.
+Each portion of the image represents, in historical succession, the kingdoms (powers) that would become predominant.
 The historical record has identified these kingdoms:

 The stone is God’s Kingdom set up (Da 2:44) at the second advent of Christ.